 Why Should Christians Be Filled with the Holy Spirit?

-A number of scholars believe the Bible teaches that all Christians should be filled with the Holy Spirit.
-The following verse of scripture is probably the most often cited passage in this regard.
+A number of Christian scholars believe the Bible teaches that all Christians should be filled with the Holy Spirit.
+The following scripture is probably the most often scripture cited in this regard.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

-Ephesians 5:18: “And do not be drunk with wine, in which is dissipation [i.e., intemperate living]; but be filled with the Spirit. . . .”
+Ephesians 5:18: [D]o not be drunk with wine, in which is dissipation [i.e., intemperate living]; but be filled with the Spirit. . . .

-On pages 72-73 of his book entitled Be Filled with the Spirit, Lehman Strauss says,
+With regard to this scripture, Lehman Strauss says on pages 72-73 of his book entitled Be Filled with the Spirit,

 The comparison between drunkenness and being filled with the Spirit is in the matter of control.
 A drunk person is under the control of alcohol, and will think, speak, and act in ways not natural when sober.
 A Christian who is filled with the Spirit will think, speak, and act in ways not natural when he or she is controlled by the flesh.
 Thus a Spirit-filled life is simply a Spirit-controlled life.